Companies House Striking Off?

 Listed below are the significant points required.

 - Before closing down, ensure you have the approval of the company’s directors and shareholders and therefore noted in the records of the company.
 Usually done as a passing of an ordinary resolution.
-Ensure once liabilities paid off that a declaration of solvency is signed by board directors.
+Ensure once liabilities paid off that board directors sign a declaration of solvency.

 - Finish all work outstanding, ensuring all is invoiced in prep to collect a payment, so creditors discharged in full.

-- Ensure all debtors collected and fully accounted for
+- Ensure all debtors collected and then fully accounted for

 - Value and sell the assets and any stock of the company